Intermittent fasting – There, I said it!

 Or a ‘medical’ fast.
 This fast may be a bit more difficult because it’s not something most people choose to do.
 Your doctor may prescribe a fast before a medical procedure such as surgery or a blood test.
 It’s important to stick to the recommended advice for safety and accurate test results.

 Arguably the most straightforward kind of fast, dry fasting involves not eating or drinking anything during the fasting period.
-Some religions who fast for certain periods of the time, during religious festivals, do a dry fast along with a traditional diagnostic fast which may also be a dry fast.
-I do not advocate dry fasting for extended periods of time.
-Beyond making you feel lousy, dehydration can have serious side effects on your blood volume and tissues, making it difficult for your body to detoxify itself.
+Some religions fast for certain periods of the time, during religious festivals, will do a dry fast.
+I do not personally, advocate dry fasting for extended periods of time.
+Beyond making you feel like crap, dehydration can have serious side effects on your body, making it difficult for your body to detoxify itself.

 Liquid Fast or Water Fast